yangsec888/www_wmap/Readme.md

 ### Wmap Web Portal

-The web app is based on the OWASP Wmap App.
-It's developed to help keep track of web application asset.
+The web app is part of the OWASP Wmap Project.
+It's developed to help discover and keep track of web application asset with scale.

 To further explore the full power of OWASP Wmap library, please refer to the <a href="https://github.com/yangsec888/wmap" target="_blank"> WMAP </a> Git repository.

 ### Technology Stacks